 Tips and Variations

 - If cooking the egg noodles separately, consider adding a little less broth to the pot of soup.
-When noodles are cooked in the actual soup, they absorb some of the broth, so if cooking separately, you can totally add less.
+When noodles are cooked in the soup, they absorb some of the broth.
+So, if you are cooking the noodles separately, you can add a little less broth to the soup.

 - I love chicken soup with spinach!
 However, if you’re not a fan of spinach, don’t have on hand or rather use something else, that’s okay!
 You can omit or use kale or Swiss chard.
 If using those, you will want to cook just a tad longer as they are heartier.